Jim Martin (American football): Professional career

-The Cleveland Browns of the NFL selected Martin in the second round of the 1950 draft.
+The Cleveland Browns of the NFL selected Martin 26th overall in the second round of the 1950 draft.
 Led by an offense that featured quarterback Otto Graham, fullback Marion Motley and ends Dante Lavelli and Mac Speedie, Cleveland had won four championships in the All-America Football Conference leading up to the 1950 season, the team's first in the NFL.
 With Martin playing at defensive end, the Browns finished the 1950 season with a 10–2 record and beat the Los Angeles Rams to win the NFL championship.
 In a divisional playoff game against the New York Giants before the championship, Martin sacked Giants quarterback Charlie Conerly in his own end zone for a safety that helped secure a narrow 8–3 victory.
 The Rams scored a touchdown on their first play from scrimmage in the championship game, an 82-yard pass from Bob Waterfield to Glenn Davis.
 Martin was covering Davis and slipped on the play, although the Browns came back to win in the final seconds of the game.

 Cleveland head coach Paul Brown orchestrated a trade in 1951 that sent Martin and four other players to the Detroit Lions in exchange for the Lions' first and sixteenth picks in the following year's draft, plus cash.
 With the Lions, Martin helped fill a gap left by the departure of defensive end Jim Cain for service in the Army.
 The team finished the 1951 season with a 7–4–1 record, good for second in the NFL's National division.
 Led by budding quarterback Bobby Layne and halfback Doak Walker, the Lions improved to 9–3 the following year, when Martin switched to left guard.
 The team went on to beat the Browns in the NFL championship.
 Another championship victory over the Browns followed in 1953, this time by a narrow 17–16 margin.